lirkwood/netdox/src/netdox/plugins/icinga/README.md

 }
 ```

-The locations array should be populated by your defined network locations as they appear in `locations.json`.
+The locations array is used to decide which domains each Icinga instance should monitor.
+It should be populated by your network locations as they appear in `locations.json`.